 South Crofty Mine is situated mid-way between Camborne and Redruth at Pool in Cornwall.
 Beginning its life as a small sett called Penhellick Vean in the 1590’s, it grew as it absorbed the smaller mines around it, becoming South Wheal Crofty in 1854.

-The geology department had identified a number of known lodes to the northwest of the operating workings, which were non-pay at 360-380fm, but were projected to pass into the economic tin zone around 420fm and below.
+The South Crofty Geology Department had identified a number of known lodes to the northwest of the operating workings, which were non-pay at 360-380fm, but were projected to pass into the economic tin zone around 420fm and below.
 This was to be the focus of a major phase of exploration to revitalise the mine’s reserve base, but the drill crews were the first to be laid off as closure loomed and the exploration was never started.

 In November 2007 a new company, Western United Mines (Baseresult 51%, Galena LLP 49%), was formed to finance further mining operations.
 New working, off the Tuckingmill Decline included a crosscut (at the 10 fathom level) driven north, which intersected both Middle Engine Shaft and New Cook’s Kitchen Shaft (for access & ventilation); and an exploration drive/decline driven west southwest to parallel Dolcoath Main Lode.
 The drive passed through The Great Crosscourse after being driven through some very challenging ground conditions (a collapse of ground at the intersection with some old workings ran through to surface and had to be plugged with concrete); it was then ramped down (at ~ 1 in 6) below the water table and is just past the 340 m mark from the top of the ramp.
 The end of the drive is close to a point beneath Church View Road in Camborne.